kokakoola/gatsby-starter-netlify-cms/src/pages/index.md

   title: What to expect from a rehomed Shiba Inu
   description: >-
     I got Hiro 2,5 years ago.
-He was a giveaway as his owner saw him unhappy and understood it does not work out.
+He was a giveaway as his owner saw him unhappy and understood it does not work well.
 description: >-
   I knew he is anxious and does not like traffic.
 But this multitude of misbehaving was not what I expected: first the very special shiba characteristic spiced with delayed socialising and missing basic training.
 intro:
   blurbs:
     - image: /img/coffee.png
       text: >-
         Shibas are ancient native breed.
 Besides cuteness it means they have to be socialised early, before 16 weeks.
 Their basic
     - image: /img/coffee-gear.png
       text: >
         We offer a small, but carefully curated selection of brewing gear and